WhatsApp Family Groups Are Keeping Indian Families Together — And Driving Some Apart

 “There is certainly some charm in knowing that every single family member and extended relative is, well, alive,” Tejas Kinger, a marketing professional from Chennai, told BuzzFeed News.
 “But it quickly fades away in the barrage of sexist jokes, casual xenophobia, and unverified facts.”

-Experts say that the tension some Indians experience in their family WhatsApp groups is because of how most Indian families are structured.
-“The traditional Indian family system is patriarchal and ageist,” A F Mathew, sociologist and associate professor of humanities and liberal arts at the Indian Institute of Management, Kozhikode, told BuzzFeed News.
+Experts say that the tension some Indians experience in their family WhatsApp groups exists because of how most Indian families are structured.
+“The traditional Indian family system is patriarchal and ageist,” A.F.
+Mathew, sociologist and associate professor of humanities and liberal arts at the Indian Institute of Management, Kozhikode, told BuzzFeed News.
 “And that’s a dynamic that’s reflected in most family groups on WhatsApp as well.”

 Urban, internet-connected Indians say that WhatsApp groups are digital reincarnations of these joint families that they just aren’t used to living in any longer.
 “I’m absolutely not used to having to stay connected with and explaining myself to any other family members besides my parents,” said the writer from Mumbai.
 “That dynamic is so alien to me.”

 Mathew thinks that the friction that some young people experience in their family WhatsApp groups is because some older family members try to reinforce conservative ideas and values in the groups through sexist humor and propagandistic forwards.
-“A family WhatsApp group is basically real life Indian family values playing out in a virtual space.
+“A family WhatsApp group is basically real-life Indian family values playing out in a virtual space.
 The group is about maintaining a generational dominance.”

 Saumya Baijal, a 31-year-old advertising executive from Delhi, told BuzzFeed News about how she “pushed back respectfully” against an argument that her grandmother, a staunch right-wing supporter, was making in the family group.
 “It was hard,” said Baijal.
 “At my end, I was trying to negotiate our power dynamic because of her age.
 At her end, she was trying to reinstate it because of her age.”